 - Serves In The Church – Yes, that’s right.
 They actually “do” something in service of the church.
 There’s no such thing as “too busy” to serve in the church.

-- Is In Community With Others – I would say most disciples are in at least 1 small group.
+- Is In Community With Others – I would say most disciples are in at least one small group.
 Hopefully, they’re also in community outside the church (hanging with the neighbors, etc.) so they can share their faith.

 - Evangelizes – You know.
 A disciple has got to be someone who shares their faith.
 A disciple is an “inviter.”